 Projectile weight has one of the biggest impacts on not only powder type selection but charges weight as well.
 Because larger, heavier bullets travel at a much slower velocity, they spend much more time in the barrel.
 This requires the use of a slower powder in order to minimize chamber pressure spikes.
 On the contrary, smaller, lighter bullets travel at a much higher velocity, and as such require a faster burning powder in order to complete the burn before it exits the barrel.

-Best Reloading Powders on the Market
+Best Reloading Powders on the Market in 2023

 Best Powder for .223:

 If you are looking for a good powder to load .223 rounds for your bolt gun or AR-15, it’s hard to go wrong with Hodgdon‘s H4895.
-While this powder will work great with just about any .223 load, it really shines with the heavier bullets.
+While this Hodgdon powder will work great with just about any .223 load, it really shines with the heavier bullets.
 H4895 does a great job of pushing those heavier bullets up to the required velocity.
 One downside to H4895 is that it isn’t a very clean burning powder.
 It is far from the dirtiest, but you should probably expect to up your cleaning schedule a bit, especially if you are running it through an AR or other gas operated semi-automatic rifle.
 H4895 is most commonly used as a mil-spec duplicate powder, which means that it burns almost identically to the powder used in rounds developed for the military.
-If you are looking to duplicate those loads, or load with heavier bullets, and don’t mind doing a little extra cleaning, then H4895 may be the best powder for you.
+If you are looking to duplicate those loads, or load with heavier bullets, and don’t mind doing a little extra cleaning, then H4895 may be the best powder for 223 for you.

 - Military duplicate powder